spbnick/spbnick.github.io/_posts/2016-07-01-Making-sense-of-libtevent.markdown

 threads or separate processes, I'll try coroutines, but for now I have to understand SSSD and tevent.

+**UPDATE 06.07.2016**: I had another hypothesis on the origin of the "request" name and "sending" and "receiving" it, while writing this post.
+I thought perhaps these came from the original Samba usecase for it, but decided it was too quirky and unlikely.
+Yet, surprisingly (or not, if you wish), it was indeed the case, as Simo Sorce, a Samba developer among other things,
+explained:

+> Samba is a file server and the SMB protocol is request driven, and we do a
+> lot of sending and receiving data over sockets.
+That's why as a client you
+> make a (tevent) request by _send_ing data and then _recv_ing an answer.
+> Once we established a pattern we decided to use it everywhere, because using
+> a pattern makes it easy to understand what the code does.

+So, no, this is not archaic CS terminology.

+While I understand their original reasoning and intent, I consider the decision flawed in the long term.
+My opinion is, in engineering things should be named according to their essence and function, not a single specific purpose, so when they're reused confusion doesn't ensue.
+Although, yeah, hindsight is 20/20, and often it's hard to perceive the ultimate abstraction of a particular mechanism and its future uses.

+If you're still struggling with understanding tevent requests, take a look at the example [echo server][tevent_echo_server] using them.
+Along with (neat and tidy) [tevent source][tevent_source], it was what eventually and ultimately cleared my confusion.

 [tlog]: http://scribery.github.io/tlog/
 [sssd]: https://fedorahosted.org/sssd/
 [tevent]: https://tevent.samba.org/